Only 8 courses (16 credits) needed

-The Transitional Doctor of Physical Therapy program (or tDPT program) allows licensed and practicing physical therapists who hold either a bachelor’s or a master’s degree in Physical Therapy to earn a Doctor of Physical Therapy through a combination of online course work and professional experience.
+The Transitional Doctor of Physical Therapy program (or tDPT program) allows licensed and practicing physical therapists who hold a master's degree in Physical Therapy to earn a Doctor of Physical Therapy through a combination of online course work and professional experience.

 - Tuition is affordable.
 For more information about costs and tuition, please click here.